JorisPianezze/mesonh_beta_test_guide/docs/source/extract_ecmwf_data/extract_ecmwf_data.rst

    * date to be extracted is take between start_date and end_date if list_of_dates is empty ([]).

-   * start_time, 1st time extraction
+   * start_time, first time to extract within the day

-   * end_time : last time extraction
+   * end_time : last time extraction within the day

-   * step: time step extraction within the day
+   * step: time step extraction within the day, if end_time=start_time, only start_time will be extracted

    * forecast_start_time : in case of forecast : time of launch (00 or 12 for instance)

-   * domain extension lat_min, lat_max, lon_min, lon_max.
+   * domain extension lat_min, lat_max, lon_min, lon_max or area.
 If empty get Europe domain.

    * grid resolution .1 by default.
 Could be coarser